-If a miscellaneous safety member dies while retired, SFERS will pay a continuation allowance to a qualified survivor.
-The type and amount of the survivor benefit is dependent upon:
+Under the Miscellaneous Safety Plan, if you die while retired, SFERS will pay a continuation allowance to a qualified survivor.
+The type and amount of the survivor benefit is primarily dependent upon:

 - the member’s cause of death (work-related or non-work-related); and